OSU-CS290-F18/final-project-best-team/README.md

 # The audience of the project

-The CS290 students who try to have fun.
+The CS290 students/Web Developers who try to have fun.

 # The goal of the project

-In this project, our team aims to complete a web-based text game that requires player progressively use the knowledge from CS290 to reach the end of the game.
+In this project, our team aims to complete a web-based coding game that requires player progressively use the knowledge from CS290 to reach the end of the game.